MoonPoet/xaprb-src/content/blog/2015/innodb-book-outline.md

     - updates write a new version, move the old one to the undo space, even before commit
       - short rows are faster to update
       - whole rows are versioned, except for BLOBs
-    - deletes update the txn ids, leave it in place -- special-case of update
+    - deletes update the txn ids, leave it in place---special-case of update
-    - inserts have a txn id in the future -- but they still write to undo space and it is discarded after commit
+    - inserts have a txn id in the future---but they still write to undo space and it is discarded after commit
     - mvcc causes index bloat for deletions, but not for updates; updates cause undo space bloat
     - what the oldest view is used for, in srv0srv.c